You are at the top of the page

 While her husband conspired in Paris, Bamba and the children were left to deal with the consequences in London.
 Abandoned by many of her friends, Bamba died in 1887.
 The children were taken into the care of a guardian chosen by Queen Victoria.

 In 1889, Duleep Singh married Ada Wetherill, an English woman with whom he had reportedly had an affair.
-The couple had two daughters, but Ada became frustrated with her aging husband and the couple became estranged.

-The Death of Duleep Singh, the Last Maharaja
+The death of Duleep Singh, the last Maharaja

 In 1890 Duleep Singh suffered a stroke.
 Infirm and without friends or money, he became reconciled with Queen Victoria.
 The Queen granted him a royal pardon, to the dismay of her ministers.